Table of Contents

 Storage Options

-Storage options for the ASUS PadFone 2 included 16GB, 32GB, or 64GB of internal storage, depending on the model.
-There was no expandable storage via microSD card, which was a limitation for users who needed more space for media files, apps, and documents.
+Storage options for ASUS PadFone 2 included 16GB/32GB/64GB of internal storage and varied based on the variant.
+There was no option for microSD expansion, a disadvantage if users needed more space for media files, apps, and documents.

 Camera Quality